-Of the thousands upon thousands of baseball games I’ve watched over the years, this call is still my favourite, because it was a seminal introduction to, and an absolute masterclass in, calling home runs.
+Of the thousands upon thousands of baseball games I have watched over the years, this call is still my favourite because it was a seminal introduction to, and an absolute masterclass in, calling home runs.
 On that incredible night, Jon Miller did what all great announcers should do: he struck the right tone to match a particular moment.
-His call was laced with drama, but it wasn’t brash or arrogant.
+His calls were laced with drama, but it was not brash or arrogant.
 Rather, Jon’s was just one of 36,000 impassioned voices shouting into the cold Boston night.
-It was an experience I’ll never forget.
+It was an experience I will never forget.

 “Three and two to Bonds.
 Everybody standing here at 24 Willie Mays Plaza.
 An armada of nautical craft gathered in McCovey Cove beyond the right field wall.
 Bonds one home run away from history.
 (CRACK).
 And he swings, and there’s a long one into right centre field.
 Way back there!
 It’s gone!
 A home run!
 Into the right centre field bleachers, to the left of the 421-foot marker.
 An extraordinary shot to the deepest part of the yard.
 And Barry Bonds with 756 home runs.
 He’s hit more than anyone who has ever played the game.”

 Miller’s grasp of the hyperbole extends to singular words.
-From time to time, he’ll conjure up one phrase that makes you shake your head at how perfectly descriptive it is; how magnificently it captures the mood and spirit of an occasion.
-He’ll routinely produce terminology that aches with grandeur and evocativeness; that takes you back to some blissful place and sparks happy reminiscence that warms the heart and brightens the darkest of days.
+From time to time, he will conjure up one phrase that makes you shake your head at how perfectly descriptive it is, how magnificently it captures the mood and spirit of an occasion.
+He will routinely produce terminology that aches with grandeur and evocativeness, that takes you back to some blissful place and sparks happy reminiscence that warms the heart and brightens the darkest of days.

 Jon won the Ford C Frick Award that year for a major contribution to baseball, and there was rarely a more deserving winner.
 Just last year, Miller was inducted into the National Radio Hall of Fame, which is a testament to his immense longevity and powers of self-reincarnation.

 Nowadays, young baseball fans barely even watch or listen to the game at hand.
-Rather, they peruse Twitter, experiencing baseball through the sarcastic slang of beat writers and the GIFs of specialist PR accounts.
+Rather, they peruse Twitter, experiencing baseball through the sarcastic slang of beat writers and the gifs of specialist PR accounts.
 By and large, people no longer watch.
 They also no longer learn.
-Back in the day, Jon Miller’s voice would command attention, in the most subtly authoritative way possible.
-He would create a spectacle, a narrative and an irresistible tone that got you totally hooked in enrapt concentration.
+Back in the day, Jon Miller’s voice commanded attention, in the most subtly authoritative way possible.
+He created a spectacle, a narrative and an irresistible tone that got you totally hooked in enrapt concentration.

-Thus, I’ll go on listening, and enjoying the nuances of an unsolvable game defined by poetry.
+I will go on listening and enjoying the nuances of an unsolvable game defined by poetry.
 Jon Miller is the ultimate baseball poet, and I implore you to enjoy his work in all its ceaseless glory.